Google Ads

 Target CPA, or target cost per action, is an automated bidding strategy where you tell Google Ads how much you’re willing to pay for a conversion.

-The effective cost per action in a campaign is calculated with this formula:
+The cost per action in a campaign is calculated with this formula:

 Average CPA = Ad spend / number of conversions